-(3) Readmission and Internal Transfer applicants
+3. Readmission and Internal Transfer applicants

-Early admission is also offered in a number of programs to current University of Alberta students applying for internal transfer, or previous University of Alberta students applying for readmission, who have achieved above average academic standing in their first term coursework.
-Students must meet specific conditions set out in their offer letters in order to receive final admission.
+Admission is offered in a number of programs to current University of Alberta students applying for internal transfer, or previous University of Alberta students applying for readmission, who have achieved above average academic standing in their completed coursework.